 If you are based in the greater New York area and you'd like to attend this event, please send your name and LinkedIn URL to email@example.com to be considered for an invite.

-Join Deloitte's Risk and Financial Advisory group and PowerToFly, a women-run community that connects skilled professionals with each other and fast-growing companies, for an invite-only event on December 10th.
+Join Deloitte's Risk and Financial Advisory practice and PowerToFly, a women-run community that connects skilled professionals with each other and fast-growing companies, for an invite-only event on December 10th.

 The event will be held on Tuesday, December 10th from 5:30 pm to 8:00 pm at the iconic 30 Rockefeller Center - right next to the famous tree!